shawnwbts/shawnwbts.github.io/_pages/about.md

 - Smart Contract Vulnerability Detection

 # 🔥 News
+- *2026.05.28*: &nbsp;🎉 Awarded the CSC Scholarship and will join the research group of Prof. Lingxiao Jiang at Singapore Management University (SMU), Singapore, as a joint Ph.D. student from September 2026 to August 2027.
 - *2026.03*: &nbsp;🎉 One paper was accepted by ESWA 2026!
 - *2025.12*: &nbsp;🎉 Received a verbal offer from an overseas supervisor and will apply for the CSC Scholarship.
 Planned one-year joint Ph.D. training abroad under the guidance of [Lingxiao Jiang](https://faculty.smu.edu.sg/profile/jiang-lingxiao-896)(Sep.
 2026 – Aug.
 2027).
 - *2025.07*: &nbsp;🎉 One paper was accepted by TOSEM 2025!